davide-maestroni/jroutine/README.md

 ##It's reactive!

-The library adheres to [The Reactive Manifesto][18].
+The library adheres to [The Reactive Manifesto][reactive manifesto].
 It's responsive, resilient, elastic and "message driven".

 It's responsive because commands are enqueued to be executed asynchronously so to never block the calling thread.
 Computation of asynchronous invocations happens only in response of inputs and resources are freed as soon as the input is consumed.
 Resources are allocated only when needed, and reused when possible.
 It's resilient because errors are gracefully handled and notified through the proper methods implemented by the specific invocation classes.